 - Bristol Myers Squibb provides Corporate Giving in compliance with our Principles of Integrity, applicable laws, regulations, and industry codes of conduct.

 - Bristol Myers Squibb provides Corporate Giving to organizations where we do not have control over the activity for which the funding or In-Kind Support will be used.

 - Bristol Myers Squibb provides funding only to eligible institutions or organizations.
 Funding is not provided to individuals or physician groups.

 - Bristol Myers Squibb requires that our funding provided to support a request be acknowledged publicly.

 - Bristol Myers Squibb Corporate Giving is generally made to organizations that have a not-for-profit status.
-Exceptions include for-profit organizations requesting for Independent Medical Education support.
+Exceptions include:

-- Bristol Myers Squibb will provide payment for an approved request only to the requesting organization.
+- Bristol Myers Squibb will provide payment for an approved request only to the requesting organization or its fiscal agent.

 - Bristol Myers Squibb complies fully with financial transparency laws and industry codes associated with Corporate Giving.

 Bristol Myers Squibb does not provide funds to support:

 - Prescriber salaries; and operational expenses that are unrelated to the proposed activity.